What is a Fractional CO2 Laser?

 It just stays on and is taken off a week later.

-I had no intention of doing the procedure without it and was happy to pay an additional $500 for it.
-Unfortunately, a few days before D-day I was told that my doctor was no longer using that product as they did not want to risk hyperpigmentation. 😮 !
+I had no intention of doing the procedure without the Laser Seal and was happy to pay an additional $500 for it.
+Unfortunately, a few days before D-day I was told that my doctor was no longer using that product as they didn’t want to risk hyperpigmentation. 😮 !